awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 ## Troubleshooting all lifecycle events skipped errors<a name="troubleshooting-skipped-lifecycle-events"></a>

- If all lifecycle events of an Amazon EC2 or on\-premises deployment are skipped, you might receive an error similar to `The overall deployment failed because too many individual instances failed deployment, too few healthy instances are available for deployment, or some instances in your deployment group are experiencing problems.
+ If all lifecycle events of an EC2 or on\-premises deployment are skipped, you might receive an error similar to `The overall deployment failed because too many individual instances failed deployment, too few healthy instances are available for deployment, or some instances in your deployment group are experiencing problems.
 (Error code: HEALTH_CONSTRAINTS)`\.
 Here are some possible causes and solutions:
 + The CodeDeploy agent might not be installed or running on the instance\.
 To determine if the CodeDeploy agent is running:
   + For Amazon Linux RHEL or Ubuntu server, run the following:

     ```
-    sudo service codedeploy-agent status
+    sudo service CodeDeploy-agent status
     ```
   + For Windows, run the following:

     ```
-    powershell.exe -Command Get-Service -Name codedeployagent
+    powershell.exe -Command Get-Service -Name CodeDeployagent
     ```

   If the CodeDeploy agent is not installed or running, see [Verify the CodeDeploy agent is running](codedeploy-agent-operations-verify.md)\.

-  Your instance might not be able to reach the CodeDeploy or S3 public endpoint using port 443\.
+  Your instance might not be able to reach the CodeDeploy or Amazon S3 public endpoint using port 443\.
 Try one of the following:
   + Assign a public IP address to the instance and use its route table to allow internet access\.
 Make sure the security group associated with the instance allows outbound access over port 443 \(HTTPS\)\.
 For more information, see [Communication protocol and port for the CodeDeploy agent](codedeploy-agent.md#codedeploy-agent-outbound-port)\.
   + If an instance is provisioned in a private subnet, use a NAT gateway instead of an internet gateway in the route table\.
 For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)\.
 + The service role for CodeDeploy might not have required permissions\.
-To configure a CodeDeploy service role, see [Step 3: Create a service role for CodeDeploy](getting-started-create-service-role.md)\.
+To configure a CodeDeploy service role, see [Step 2: Create a service role for CodeDeploy](getting-started-create-service-role.md)\.
 + If you use an HTTP proxy, make sure it is specified in the `:proxy_uri:` setting in the CodeDeploy agent configuration file\.
 For more information, see [CodeDeploy agent configuration reference](reference-agent-configuration.md)\.
 + The date and time signature of your deployment instance might not match the date and time signature of your deployment request\.
 Look for an error similar to `Cannot reach InstanceService: Aws::CodeDeployCommand::Errors::InvalidSignatureException - Signature expired` in your CodeDeploy agent log file\.
 If you see this error, follow the steps in [Troubleshooting “InvalidSignatureException – Signature expired: \[time\] is now earlier than \[time\]” deployment errors](troubleshooting-ec2-instances.md#troubleshooting-instance-time-failures)\.
 For more information, see [View log data for CodeDeploy EC2/On\-Premises deployments](deployments-view-logs.md)\.
 + The CodeDeploy agent might stop running because an instance is running low on memory or hard disk space\.
 Try to lower the number of archived deployments on your instance by updating the `max_revisions` setting in the CodeDeploy agent configuration\.
-If you do this for an Amazon EC2 instance and the issue persists, consider using a larger instance\.
+If you do this for an EC2 instance and the issue persists, consider using a larger instance\.
 For example, if your instance type is `t2.small`, try using a `t2.medium`\.
-For more information, see [Files installed by the CodeDeploy agent ](codedeploy-agent.md#codedeploy-agent-install-files), [CodeDeploy agent configuration reference](reference-agent-configuration.md), and [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.
+For more information, see [Files installed by the CodeDeploy agent ](codedeploy-agent.md#codedeploy-agent-install-files), [CodeDeploy agent configuration reference](reference-agent-configuration.md), and [Amazon EC2 Instance Types](https://aws.amazon.com/EC2/instance-types/)\.
 +  The instance you're deploying to might not have an IAM instance profile attached, or it might have an IAM instance profile attached that does not have the required permissions\.
   +  If an IAM instance profile is not attached to your instance, create one with the required permissions and then attach it\.
   +  If an IAM instance profile is already attached to your instance, make sure it has the required permissions\.

   After you confirm your attached instance profile is configured with the required permissions, restart your instance\.
-For more information, see [Step 4: Create an IAM instance profile for your Amazon EC2 instances](getting-started-create-iam-instance-profile.md) and [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide*\.
+For more information, see [Step 4: Create an IAM instance profile for your Amazon EC2 instances](getting-started-create-iam-instance-profile.md) and [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-EC2.html) in the *Amazon EC2 User Guide*\.

 ## Windows PowerShell scripts fail to use the 64\-bit version of Windows PowerShell by default<a name="troubleshooting-deployments-powershell"></a>